Shakuntala Park

-Shakuntala Park is a neighborhood / township in South West Kolkata which lies in the greater Behala region on Biren Roy Road (West).
+Shakuntala Park is a locality in Sarsuna in South 24 Parganas district and lies in the greater Behala region on Biren Roy Road (West).
+The area falls under Sarsuna pincode area.

+Location

 It is reachable through Behala Chowrasta or through Budge Budge Trunk Road (from Taratala crossing) and Dakghar / Maheshtala of South 24 Parganas.
-It starts just two kilometers from Behala Chowrasta and extends up to nearly four kilometers till Oxytown / Shibrampur.
+It starts just two kilometers from Behala Chowrasta and extends up to nearly four kilometers till Oxytown / Shibarampur.
 It is a predominantly Bengali neighborhood, but from the year 2000 onwards many South Indians, Oriyas, Goans, North Indians also reside in the area.
 It is bordered by Shakuntala Park area (Patton Tank Factory) in the east and Ketopole to the west.
 The main road is Biren Roy Road (West) renamed Ho-Chi-Minh Sarani.

+History

 The area was extremely rural prior to 1972 Bangladesh war.
 Two people who played a very significant role in shaping this area are Kali Ranjan Thakur Chakraborty, a teacher by profession, and Biru Chakraborty.
 They named this area Shakuntala Park.
 The lane which is now called 12 feet road, was originally called Shakuntala Park.
 Later 16 feet road locality, Kalipur locality, Syamsundar pally locality (1st, 2nd, 3rd lane), Benimaster lane locality, Daspara locality got included and the area is now called Shakuntala Park as a whole.

 The West Bengal government's Housing Developments Authority, West Bengal Housing Board developed the township for residential projects, selling vacant plots (2K and 3K series), pre-constructed houses (H2, H1, M1, L and E schemes) and 4 storied apartments as New Shakuntala Park and Swaranika Co-operative Housing Societies.
 Swaranika consists of 465 flats.
 The township is divided into 5 zones/ sectors.
 Also, there are several older locality which later got included under this area like Kalipur locality, Syamsundar pally locality (1st, 2nd, 3rd lane), Benimaster lane locality, Daspara locality, etc.

+Administration

 The area was under the jurisdiction of Thakurpukur Police Station and partly under Parnasree Police Station, which is a part of the South West Division of the Kolkata Police Department.
 There was a Police Outpost situated inside the township beside Mother Dairy booth, Shakuntala Park unit.
 On 25 February 2014, this outpost was converted into Sarsuna Police Station and the area which was under Thakurpukur PS comes under the jurisdiction of this new police station.
 The remaining area is under Parnasree PS as it was.
 This new police station was inaugurated by the then Commissioner of Police, Mr. Surajit Kar Purkayastha, IPS.